seongahjo/Mosaicer/README.md

 # How To
 ```
-1. If you want to digitize you face on the video
+1. If you want to digitize one's face on the video

 2. Put the video on 'movie' folder